bright/new-www/content/blog/finding-the-balance-in-software-testing-and-life-meet-małgosia.md

 ## I assume that back then there weren’t many software testers in the teams?

 Oh yes, **I was the only tester in the team**.
 There was another tester in the company where I worked but I didn't know many other QA Engineers back then.
 Obviously, **the situation is quite different now**.

+## What aspects of the QA job give you the most satisfaction?

+What drives me in my QA role is the unique set of challenges each project presents, **pushing me to constantly rethink testing and automation strategies**.
+Every project offers the **opportunity to find the perfect balance between manual and automated testing** and to select the right types of tests that are easy to maintain, credible, and reliable.

+Throughout my career, I've encountered the mindset that 'we don’t have time to write automated tests,' but in reality, automation actually saves time.
+When we're not required to test everything manually, the quality of the product usually improves.
+Reaching this point in a project is incredibly satisfying. 🙂

+## What is your recipe for successful cooperation with programmers?

+**It’s a continuous learning process because throughout your career, you work with various people, each with different personalities**.
+Everyone has their own priorities in projects, and sometimes it can be challenging to persuade someone to see things from your perspective and to focus on your priorities.

+What I’ve learned recently is that people can interpret your words differently.
+For instance, if I say something in a meeting, 2 out of 3 people might understand it in a way that's completely different from what I intended.
+Therefore, **it’s crucial to work on balancing your words and ensuring clear communication**.

+*Read Małgosia’s and Michał’s blog posts on [successful dev-QA relations](/blog/communication-challenges-faced-by-developers-and-testers/).*